anshishi/flames/README.md

 ## 🎮 How It Works

 1. Input two names.
-2. Common letters (including duplicates) are cancelled out.
+2. Common letters (including duplicates) are canceled out.
 3. The number of remaining characters is used to cycle through FLAMES.
 4. The last letter remaining is your result.